0xtnpxsgt/Allora-Comprehensive-Guide/README.md

 - Sequential Processing: Processes data in order, considering the context provided by previous steps.
 However, standard RNNs can struggle with long-term dependencies due to issues like vanishing gradients, making them less effective for long sequences.

-## 3. What is a Bidirectional RNN (BiRNN)?
-BiRNNs extend the capability of standard RNNs by processing input sequences in both forward and backward directions.
-This approach enables the model to consider both past and future context, which is beneficial for tasks like price prediction where patterns can depend on both historical and subsequent data points.
 #### Benefits of BiRNNs:
 - Enhanced Context Understanding: Captures more comprehensive information by considering data in both directions.
 - Improved Accuracy: Often outperforms unidirectional RNNs in tasks requiring detailed context analysis